Vice President, Sustainability and Environmental Affairs

 Tricia has a B.S. in Agricultural and Biological Engineering from Cornell University (1996) and a M.Eng. in Civil and Environmental Engineering from the Massachusetts Institute of Technology (2000).

-Tricia participates as an active member of several professional associations, such as Geoprofessional Business Association (GBA formerly ASFE), Boston Bar Association (BBA), WTS-Boston, Environmental Professionals of Connecticut, LSP Association, and Urban Land Institute (ULI).
-Tricia has also served on NAIOP’s Membership and Marketing Committee and she currently serves on CREW Boston’s Membership Committee and is co-chair of WTS-Boston’s Programs Committee.
+Tricia participates as an active member of several professional associations, such as Boston Bar Association (BBA), Environmental Professionals of Connecticut, LSP Association, and Urban Land Institute (ULI).
+Tricia also represents Sanborn Head as a Gavel Member of NAIOP in Massachusetts and she currently serves as President Elect of CREW Boston.
+Tricia is a member of EBC’s Board of Directors, serves on EBC’s Executive Committee as Vice Chair for Membership, and is a member of EBC’s Board Nomination Committee.

-Bob Cox is an environmental lawyer with over 30 years of experience helping clients with complex, technically challenging environmental compliance and enforcement actions.
+Bob Cox is an environmental lawyer with over 35 years of experience helping clients with complex, technically challenging environmental compliance and enforcement actions.
 Bob counsels primarily businesses, public utilities and municipal authorities in water, air, hazardous waste and solid waste matters before EPA, MassDEP and municipal regulatory boards.
-He represents clients in cost recovery claims in private party litigation under Chapter 21E and CERCLA in state and federal courts.
-Bob regularly advises clients on brownfields development activities and on strategies to limit or shift environmental liability risks in connection with real estate or business transfers.
-He has extensive experience advising and defending clients before local boards with respect to license and permitting issues.
+Bob advises clients on cost recovery claims under Chapter 21E, brownfields development activities, and on strategies to limit or shift environmental liability risks in connection with real estate or business transfers.
+He has extensive experience advising and defending clients before local boards on license and permitting issues.
 He also has significant experience in NPDES water permitting, including appeals of NPDES permits, as well as administrative appeals and hearings on MassDEP issued permits.
-He defends claims and actions brought by government environmental enforcement agencies.

 Bob is recognized as one of the top environmental lawyers in Massachusetts by Chambers USA, America’s Leading Lawyers for Business.
 He has been selected by his peers as one of the Best Lawyers in America in the practice area of Environmental Law and Litigation – Environmental, and since 2004, has been selected for inclusion in Massachusetts Super Lawyers.

-Bob is Managing Partner at Bowditch.
-He is Chair of the Environmental Business Council of New England.
-He also serves as Clerk, Worcester Regional Chamber of Commerce, and Chair, Mayor’s Brownfields Task Force, City of Worcester, and is a member of NAIOP’s Massachusetts Brownfields Redevelopment Committee.
+Bob serves as EBC’s Vice Chair – Strategic Planning, having previously served as Chair of EBC’s Board of Directors.
+He also served as Chair, Worcester Regional Chamber of Commerce, and Chair, Mayor’s Brownfields Task Force, City of Worcester.
+He is a member of NAIOP’s Massachusetts Brownfields Redevelopment Committee.

 Mr. Ionata has more than 30 years of experience in the implementation of multidisciplinary projects from inception through environmental impact review, design, permitting and construction.
 He managed environmental review, permitting and construction compliance for two of the largest public infrastructure projects in the United States – the $15B Central Artery/Tunnel and the $3.5B Deer Island Wastewater Treatment Plant and Outfall.
 As a Senior Vice President of Tetra Tech, Mr. Ionata leads a multidisciplinary team that provides engineering and environmental services to private and public clients throughout New England.
 He is well-versed in fast-track and design-build delivery methods, having fulfilled leadership roles on the MBTA Greenbush Commuter Rail expansion, the MWRA Blue Hills Covered Storage project, the award-winning MassDOT 93 Fast 14 Bridge Replacement Project, and the ongoing Longfellow Bridge Restoration.